 The possibility of getting caught encourages players to use disguises: hence the name “commandos.”
 The people monitoring the competitions are in charge of giving out points and prizes.
 Though a bit complex, this is an incredibly fun and memorable game.

 These outdoor, fun teen games are sure to get your party guests’ blood pumping.
 Allowing teens to be active, social, and enjoy time outside is always a win.
 Your guests will certainly never forget what a great time they had at your party.

 Hopefully, this list of teen party games to play with teens has helped you plan the perfect indoor or outdoor-teen party!
 You can even combine some of these ideas and have a party that is both indoor and outdoor.
-None of these party game ideas are particularly “girly” or “boyish,” so if you are planning a party for your teenage daughter or son, feel free to pick from any of the ideas!
+None of these party game ideas are particularly "girly" or "boyish," so if you are planning a party for your teenage daughter or son, feel free to pick from any of the ideas!
+There are many tween birthday party ideas to choose from, and making sure your party has fun and engaging games is imperative.
 If you are in need of any other party planning help, check out easyeventplanning.com.
 There you will find all of your local party-planning necessities.

 Written by Shannyn Apolaro and Chelsea Muzar; Contributors: Chris Legere, Sydney Pattison and Sadie Penwright